sfeister/sidekick-epics-docs/docs/model3/model3-bookshelf-assembly.md

 1. Connect each Teensy to the correct USB hub.

+1. Shove the Beaglebones into the Computer Level, and shove the USB hubs into the dedicated level above.

 1. The Computer Level is now complete.

 ### Build the Networking Level